Suffering

 In the human realm, the pressure from parents, friends, society, culture, institutions, advertising, and social media has magnified greed to levels unimaginable in earlier times.
 We have come to hold an unquestioned belief that happiness lies in indulging in food, sex, wealth, power, popularity, beauty, or any number of endless pursuits that feed sensual and mental cravings.
 Yet all these mind-created indulgences only add to our stress and place more obstacles in the way of happiness and liberation.

-The Five Aggregates: Language And The Mind Created World
+The Five Aggregates: Language and the Mind Created World

 Language reinforces the subject–object relationship.
-It strengthens the illusion that there are objects to be desired and a self who desires them—that there is a doer and things to be done, a thinker and thoughts to be thought.
+It strengthens the illusion that there are objects to be desired and a self who desires them, that there is a doer and things to be done, a thinker and thoughts to be thought.

 Instead of seeing that all things are the result of natural causes and conditions, ever-changing and without permanence, people take things personally.
 They cling to words, static representations of what is fluid, and because of this clinging, words have the power to completely shape a person’s moods, thoughts, and actions, even though they are not based on any underlying reality.